klei1984/max/defects.md

 126. **[Fixed]** There is a TaskAttack class method (cseg01:00023755) which issues conditional unit movement orders to move closer to target enemy units if viable.
 In case the target unit is owned by the alien derelict team, which team does not have heat maps allocated, the algorithm dereferences a null pointer offset by map coordinates which leads to segmentation fault on modern operating systems.
 The proposed defect fix handles non allocated heat maps as if the heat map would indicate no risks for the pursuer unit.

-127. Deploying new unit with either attack or scan range marker enabled renders an incomplete circle.
+127. **[Fixed]** Deploying new unit with either attack or scan range marker enabled renders an incomplete circle.
 As soon as the screen changes the problem disappears and the newly rendered circle is complete.

 128. **[Fixed]** The TaskAttack class has a method (cseg01:0002685E) to determine whether pursued enemy units are within attack range.
 The TaskKillUnit child tasks could in corner cases be assigned to recently destroyed units in which case the function dereferences null which leads to segmentation faults on modern operating systems.
 The proposed defect fix will not garbage collect the completed TaskKillUnit child task here by removing itself as this is surely performed by some other function somewhere else.
 Instead the affected method will simply report that the non existent target unit does not need to be attacked.

-129. The game forgets all previously detected enemy mines on loading a previously saved game.
-It is assumed that this is not the intended behavior.
-As an end user I would expect the game to continue from where I left off.
+129. **[Fixed]** The game forgets all previously detected enemy mines on loading a previously saved game.
+In fact the game throws away all unit spotted and unit visible state that is saved into saved game files and rebuilds visibility status on load which is wrong as a mine is only detected if a spotter unit stands next to it which is not the same as spotter unit's scan range.

 130. **[Fixed]** In multiplayer games cheaters are supposed to be punished by the game.
 But enabled cheats are not reset between game sessions.
 If a cheater starts the game, loads a single player mission, enables a cheat code to see enemy armies, then quits the single player mission and enters a multiplayer game the cheat code is still active without receiving any punishment for the ill gotten advantages.
 This can be used as an exploit in multiplayer games.